Helping divers make informed choices about training, skills, safety, and gear.

 4. Unroll the dSMB fully and "flick" it out and away from you

-6. Reroll the line up into the spool until the spool is near the oral inflation valve
+7. Reroll the line up into the spool until the spool is near the oral inflation valve and no extra line is in the water

-8. Grasp/trap the inflation valve in the fold of skin between your index and thumb
+8. With the RIGHT hand, grasp the oral inflation valve in the webing of your RIGHT hand

-9. Grasp the pool lightly with the index and thumb of your left hand
+9. With the RIGHT hand, grasp the spool lightly between the index finger and thumb of the RIGHT hand

 12. Give a 3/4 breath into the dSMB and replace regulator

-15. Switch the spool from right hand to left hand - freeing up right hand for air donation in an emergency
+15. Release the dSMB from the RIGHT hand - freeing up right hand for air donation in an emergency

 17. Once the dSMB reaches the surface, pull some line down and wind onto the spool to cause tension and the dSMB to "stand up" on the surface

-18. Hold the spool during your safety stop and ascent
+19. Hold the spool during your safety stop

 DO NOT CLIP dSMB/SPOOL TO YOURSELF WHEN INFLATED - IT IS A TANGLE HAZARD AND EXTREMELY DANGEROUS